Volorf/Checkboxer/README.md

-# Checkboxer helps you to create your own a checkboxart
+# Checkboxer helps you to create your own checkboxart

 ![Checkboxer](/images/checkboxer.gif)